-Does UV light kill bacteria in water?25 March 2021
+Does UV light kill bacteria in water?27 September 2021

-UV disinfection has become the preferred water disinfection solution to inactivate and kill microorganisms, bacteria and viruses due to its many advantages, such as:
+UV disinfection has become the preferred water disinfection solution to inactivate and kill microorganisms, bacteria, and viruses due to its many advantages.
+A water disinfection alternative is chlorine, which has proven to lead to several health complications such as respiratory diseases.
+The many advantages of UV include:

 - No dangerous chemicals involved (no residuals, handling and storage)